AMEv2/AMEv2.github.io/docs/hardware/description.md

 Hardware description of the AME board.

 ## 3D Model
-A Step model of the AME Board is avaialble for [download](../../assets/step/AME_V2.0.0.step)
+A Step model of the AME Board is available for [download](../../assets/step/AME_V2.0.0.step)

 ## Features
 **ESP32-S3**